Penis shrinkage after prostate surgery

 Hear from a guy who’s been there:

-As always, if you’ve got questions about a change in your penis size and ways to improve, talk to your doctor or care team for assistance.
+As always, if you’ve got questions about a change in your penis size and ways to improve, talk to your doctor or healthcare team for assistance.